 Comics and Graphic Narrative

 The Comics and Graphic Narrative minor is dedicated to the study and creation of stories using text and image.
 The tradition of graphic narrative includes the comic strip and its precursors, the graphic novel, the picture book, and forms of theatrical presentation, such as toy theater and picture recitation.
 Graphic narrative spans the fields of documentary and reportage, fiction, autobiography, and educational instruction.
-In the minor, students are encouraged to initiate and visualize their own stories through the usage of handmade or computer supported techniques.
+In the minor, students are encouraged to initiate and visualize their own stories through the usage of manual or computer-supported techniques.

 The minor in Comics and Graphic Narrative requires successful completion of 18 credits across four subject areas, as outlined in the chart below.
 Please note: